ibm-cloud-docs/solution-tutorials/serverless-api-webapp.md

    1. Create **New credential**.
    1. Set name to **for-guestbook**.
    1. Accept the other defaults and click **Add**.
-   2. Click **View credentials** under Actions.
+   2. Expand the newly created credentials.
 We will need these credentials later to allow Cloud Functions actions to read/write to your Cloudant service.

 ## Create serverless actions